Conglomeration of kilometre-sized planetesimals: The Conglomeration Code: Component testing

 If the collision energy is too low to cause destruction, we separate the outcomes into two further categories: rebound or conglomeration.
 In our code, conglomeration occurs when the relative velocity falls below ten times the mutual escape velocity.
 This disfavors conglomeration of small bodies: kilometer-sized bodies only accrete each other when $e \lesssim 10^{-3}$ at Kuiper belt distances.

-When this is not satisfied, the bodies rebound, with both having the same $e$ (=$e_f$, Eq. \ref{eq:ae}).
+When this is not satisfied, the bodies rebound, with an eccentricity damping as described by Eq. \refnew{eq:coleq}.
+In the case of unequal masses, the cooling rate is reduced by $\left(m/M\right) \leq 1$.
 We do not model either cratering collision or sticking by chemical forces.
+Note that mass loss due to cratering collisions may be the dominant source for the destruction of large bodies \citep{2010Icar..206..735K,2012ApJ...749...14G}, and it may be necessary to consider them in realistic models of collisional disruption.
+Fragmentation can also reduce the effectiveness of planet formation, especially if the fragmenting material can be lost by other means \citep{2003Icar..166...46I,2004AJ....127..513K} although this primarily concerns growth at larger sizes than we consider here.
 In the following, we discuss in more detail the accretion process.